 top of page

-Hope Approach Assessments
+The Hope Assessments

-The following assessments were created by and used in the Hope Clinical Research Labs.
+These assessments were created by and used in the Hope Clinical Research Labs.
 They were designed for use by our clinicians.
 Most assessments are screens that could be used by licensed clinicians, experienced pastoral care providers, or students in training (under necessary supervision).
 Counselors should assess their own competency in the use of each assessment.

 Forgiving Offenses and Apologies in Our Relationship Measure: A 3-part measure of presence of severe offenses, everyday offenses, attributions about offenses, apology skills, and trait forgiving in relationship.